News Scenarios Loan Programs About Me Pre-Qual Contact

 Overview

-Refinancing replaces your existing mortgage with a new one.
+A mortgage refinance replaces your existing loan with a new one.
 The reasons vary.
 The goal is always the same: put your loan in a position that serves you now, not where you were when you first closed.

-Some refinances are obvious.
-Rates dropped and you locked too high.
+Knowing when to refinance is the real question, and the answer is rarely a headline.
+Some refinances are obvious because the break-even math changed.
 Some are strategic.
 You need cash from your equity, you want to drop mortgage insurance, or your life changed and the loan needs to change with it.
 Some are defensive.
 You're restructuring debt before it gets worse.

 I run every refinance through a simple test: total closing costs divided by monthly improvement equals months to break even.
-If the number makes sense and you're staying long enough, we move.
-If it doesn't, I tell you what rate you'd need to see before it does.
+If the number makes sense and you're staying long enough, I move.
+If it doesn't, I tell you what would need to change before it does.

 Types of Refinance